GersonKnutz/personal-portfolio/README.md

 - **GitHub:** [gersonknutz](https://github.com/gersonknutz)

 ## Continuous Learning
 I am committed to continuously improving my skills and knowledge in front-end development.
-Currently, I am working on JavaScript and next wiil be ReactJS to enhance my web development capabilities.
+Currently, I am working on JavaScript and ReactJS to enhance my web development capabilities.
 Stay tuned for more projects and updates!

 ---